salmannsharif/First-Server/README.md

 # First-Server

-created a basic server with the help of Node.js
+created a basic server with the help of js ,  Node.js